nextgenusfs/amptk/README.md

 * matplotlib
 * psutil
 * bedtools (only needed if using Ion Torrent BAM file as input)
-* vsearch (version > 1.9.0, this is optional but will increase speed of AMPtk and is required for very large datasets) installed via homebrew installation by default.
-Newer tools require vsearch.
+* vsearch (version > 2.2.0)
 * biom-format (to create biom OTU table)
 * h5py (for biom)
 * R (dada2)
 * dada2, ShortRead (these will be automatically installed on first usage of `amptk dada2`

-Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8.
+Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch9` to scripts requiring USEARCH9.

 In order to draw a heatmap or stacked bar graph using `amptk.py heatmap` or `amptk summarize` you will need to have the following python libraries installed: `matplotlib, pandas, numpy`.
-They can be installed with pip, i.e. `pip install matplotlib pandas numpy`.
+They can be installed with pip, i.e. `pip install matplotlib pandas numpy` or conda, `conda install matplotlib pandas numpy`.